 After graduation, Amy served as a judicial clerk for the Honorable Patti Margherita Worthington in Monroe County, Pennsylvania, from 2005 until 2007, when she relocated to the Lehigh Valley.

 Prior to joining the firm in 2017, Amy was a Partner in a law firm, where she represented clients in divorce, support, custody, and protection from abuse matters.
 Amy had also been appointed as a Parenting Coordinator in high conflict custody cases.

-Outside of work, Amy volunteers with the Leukemia and Lymphoma Society and currently serves on the Executive Leadership Board, and is Treasurer of the Family Law Section at the Bar Association of Lehigh County.
-She is also involved in teaching Positive Conflict Resolution & Mediation Skills at the Easton Area Middle School, is a member of the Advisory Council for the Allentown YMCA, and is a volunteer at the legal clinic at the Bradbury Sullivan LGBT Community Center.
+Outside of work, Amy volunteers with the Leukemia and Lymphoma Society and serves on the Executive Leadership Board.
+She also teaches Positive Conflict Resolution & Mediation Skills at the Easton Area Middle School, is a member of the Advisory Council for the Allentown YMCA, and is a volunteer at the legal clinic at the Bradbury Sullivan LGBT Community Center.

 Amy L. Kruzel was selected to the “10 Best Attorneys for Exceptional and Outstanding Client Service” for 2020 in Pennsylvania by the American Institute of Family Law Attorneys.
 A description of the selection methodology can be found here.
 No aspect of this advertisement has been approved by the Supreme Court of Pennsylvania, the Pennsylvania State Ethics Commission, nor the Pennsylvania Bar Association Legal Ethics and Professional Responsibility Committee.